Medicina De Las Flores

 Inner child crayon flower magic coming forth during a dieta with San Pedro flower

-This practice is ever evolving and I feel like this is really only the beginning.
+A huge part of my work with these flowers is the weaving of essence with story, dream and archetypal imagery- allowing their spirit narratives to carry their medicine into our awareness.
+This practice is ever evolving, and I feel like this is really only the beginning.
 I am excited to see where this partnership leads as I grow and change with the seasons of life.